amihaiemil/amihaiemil.github.io/_posts/2016-05-07-what-is-hateoas.markdown

 preview: You can implement web services using a single HTTP method and nothing else, or you can make use of all the power that HTTP gives you (different methods, status codes, mime-types etc) to make your services truly RESTful.
 ---

 This article assumes you have at least an intermediate knowledge about REST.
 If you don't, there are [many](https://www.google.ro/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=rest%20tutorial) tutorials that teach you how to implement a RESTful API.
 I learned REST from Bill Burke's [RESTful Java with JAX-RS 2.0](http://cdn.oreillystatic.com/oreilly/booksamplers/9781449361341_sampler.pdf), which I would recommend to any Java EE developer starting to learn this architecture.
-Also, Github's [API](https://api.github.com/) serves as agreat example.
+Also, Github's [API](https://api.github.com/) serves as a great example.

 In his book Burke also describes HATEOAS (hypermedia as the engine of application state).
 It is what's known as the 3rd level of REST [maturity](http://martinfowler.com/articles/richardsonMaturityModel.html).
 In fact, [according to](http://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven) the paradigm's creator, an API is truly RESTful only if it follows the HATEOAS principle.